-For data engineers, finding the right ETL (Extract, Transform and Load) tool becomes a challenge.
-They have to critically evaluate available ETL tools, check for transparent pricing, and find one that best fits their requirements.
-Ultimately, they must ensure that their ETL tool works smoothly and makes data easily available to data analysts and business teams.
+Finding the right free ETL (Extract, Transform, and Load) tools becomes a challenge.
+You need to consider many factors, including reliability, data security offered, number of connectors supported etc. Ultimately, you must ensure their ETL tool works smoothly and makes data easily available for analysts and business teams.

 Table of Contents

 - Working knowledge of SaaS applications.

 - Working knowledge of Open-Source and Cloud Environments.